AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/brand-workfront/configure-custom-help-url.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: brand-workfront
 description: If you create a custom internal help site containing information about how your organization uses Workfront, you can configure the Main Menu Help icon to go to that site.
-This does not affect the main Help link in the Main Menu and the context-sensitive help links throughout Workfront, which take users to the Workfront Help site.
 author: Lisa
 feature: System Setup and Administration
 role: Admin